jrms999/Carousels-/carousel demo/README.txt

-Carousel created with Owl Carousel 2
+Carousel created with Owl Carousel 2, uses jQuery on cloudflare